2020 Education and Leadership Conference

 In the changing world, how do we find the most promising areas for potential development?
 Drawing on his own entrepreneurial experience, Mr. Shanjie Li suggested that everyone could make good use of their scientific and technological knowledge and resources, and prioritize understanding their own unique strengths and weaknesses.
 As the only legal expert in the panel, Ms. Chengying Xiu suggested that those interested in the legal profession should focus on today’s “hot” practice areas: litigation, and bankruptcy.

 Getting lost is the common feelings for many people living under the gloom of the epidemic.
 Both Mr. Gang Wu and Mr. Fang Chu suggested seeing the problem from a macro historical perspective.
 They suggested that it is important for people who feel lost to see the bigger picture and look for the meaning in their lives.
 They also discussed how, in the future, the global political and economic order will change.
-They mentioned that we should refer to the 1945-1955 and 1975-1985 to see the future the relationship between China and the United States in the next ten years.
+They mentioned that we should see the future the relationship between China and the United States in the next ten years.
 They predicted that the United States and Russia, the two super powers that typically pursue "national interests first" policies, will focus more on domestic issues, while China and the European Union will become more open and continue on the route of globalization.

 The final speaker, Xuelei Wang, the Deputy General Manager of China Construction Bank (CCB) New York Branch, pointed out three major trends in the future world: artificial intelligence, blockchain, and virtual reality.
 He also added two major challenges: how to remotely supervise, evaluate, and ensure high productivity and efficiency of work tasks, and how to cope with network security breaches.
 He said that although the conflicts between China and the United States have intensified, people in the two countries need not be pessimistic because the Sino-US relationship is historically cyclical and changes every ten years.
 Mr. Wang also explained that the current trend of China's rise is constructive, which may also bring more opportunities for Chinese Americans.